Yuling-Zhai/group22.github.io/index.markdown

 ## 🔎 Introduction

-This website explores weapon-related crimes in San Francisco (2008–2024), examining how crime levels shifted over time and in relation to new legislation like Proposition 63 and Senate Bill 2.
+This website explores weapon-related crimes in San Francisco (2008–2024), analyzing how crime patterns evolved over time and how new gun control laws like Proposition 63 and SB 2 may have influenced public safety.

-**Weapon Laws** in crime data include:
+In FBI UCR and most police datasets, **Weapon Laws** include:
 - Possession of illegal weapons
 - Carrying weapons without permits
+- Violation of weapon regulations
 - Felon in possession of a firearm
 - Illegal firearm sales or transfers

-We ask: *Did gun control laws really reduce weapon-related crimes?*
+This does *not* include assault or robbery using a weapon — those are classified differently.

 ---

 ## 📊 Overview: Weapon Laws Among All the Crimes

-[📍 Your Bokeh chart will appear here later.]
+[📍 Your Bokeh chart will be embedded here.]

 ---

 ## 📅 Story in Time: What Happened in These Years?

-Between 2008–2024, a total of **25,703 Weapon Laws** cases were recorded.
-Explore the visualizations below:
+Between 2008 and 2024, a total of **25,703 Weapon Laws cases** were recorded.

+### 🔘 View the charts

 <div style="margin-bottom: 1rem;">
   <button onclick="showChart('TimeSeries-1')">Total Counts</button>